-While we work on acquiring our own premises, the Cowaramup District Social Club (CDSC) will be our home and our venue for Woven sessions.
+While we work on acquiring our own premises, the Cowaramup District Social Club (CDSC) will be our main venue for Woven sessions.
 The club is hugely supportive of our initiative, and of the women of our town.
 We hope with our Woven events and energy we can help to grow this already amazing community hub!

 Lions Club of Cowaramup